tc39/proposal-smart-pipelines/readme.md

 It should be noted that, in the ECMAScript standard, the Contains rule is currently written as an infix operator: “… Contains …” for historical reasons.
-This is unlike any other static semantic rule, which would be written as prefix operators “_RuleName_ of … with arguments …”.
-There are plans to change all static semantic rules to instead have a consistent infix syntax resembling method calls: “…._ruleName_(…)”.
+This is unlike any other static semantic rule, which would be written as prefix operators “_Rule Name_ of … with arguments …”.
+There are plans to change all static semantic rules to instead have a consistent infix syntax resembling method calls: “…._Rule Name_(…)”.
 For self-consistency, this proposal will use that planned method-like syntax.

-#### Static “Contains?”
+#### Static Contains
 <details open>
 <summary>The ECMAScript spec implicitly defines the Contains rule for nearly all
 nodes.
 Conceptually, a node Contains another node if the latter is somewhere in